Coreopsis auriculata 'Zamphir'

 Ear-leaved Tickseed, Mouse-ear Tickseed

-Coreopsis auriculata ‘Zamphir’ is a compact selection that typically grows up to 15 inches (37.5 cm) tall.
-It forms a low mound of small, rounded, green leaves.
-It is distinguished from other cultivars of this species by the uniquely-fluted, orange-yellow petals on its daisy-like flowers up to 2 inches (5 cm) in diameter.
+Coreopsis auriculata 'Zamphir' is a compact selection that forms a low mound of small rounded green leaves.
+It typically grows up to 15 inches (37.5 cm) tall.
+It is distinguished from other cultivars of this species by the uniquely-fluted, orange-yellow petals on its daisy-like flowers that grow up to 2 inches (5 cm) in diameter.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).